sdziallas/comp55/docs/labs/12-Hash.md

 ```

 to put more definitions, you would simply keep using the put call to
-create more mappings between two objects.
+create more mappings between keys and values.

 ```java
 phobias.put("pentheraphobia", "the fear of your mother-in-law") phobias.put("ergophobia", "the abnormal fear of work")
 ```

-Then to get back the definition in the future, you would simply look up
+Once in the HashMap, you can use ```get``` to retrieve the definition in the future.
-the word again by using the get feature.

 ```java
 String def = phobias.get("ergophobia")